j-davies-astro/eagle-guide/data.md

 So far, I've been describing the simulations as simply "boxes of particles".
 What we're really interested in is _galaxy formation_, so how do we know where the galaxies (and their host dark matter haloes) are?

+To illustrate this, let's use HDFView to explore one of the _group catalogues_ I mentioned earlier.
+Close the snapshot file in HDFView by clicking on the parent filename in the side browser and then clicking the second button along the toolbar at the top.
+Then click the 'open' button to the left of it, navigate back to the `data` folder, and head into the `groups_019_z001p004` folder, which corresponds to the snapshot we were just looking at.
+Here you'll see a load of folders starting with `eagle_subfind_tab_` - these are the group catalogues, which are split into chunks just like the snapshots.
+Open up one of these.

+Galaxies and their haloes are identified in EAGLE through a combination of two algorithms: **FOF** and **SUBFIND**, and you'll see two HDF5 groups labelled as such in the side browser.

+#### FOF

-While the simulation is running, particles are linked together on-the-fly by an algorithm called **Friends-of-Friends (FoF)** to form _groups_.
+ While the simulation is running, dark matter particles are linked together on-the-fly by an algorithm called **Friends-of-Friends (FOF)** to form _groups_.
 The docs for the SWIFT simulation code describe the process nicely, which I'll paraphrase here:

-  _In practice, this is done by using a linking length `l` and demanding that any particle that finds another particle within a distance `l` is linked to it to form a group.
+  _FOF is used to identify haloes in cosmological simulations by using a linking length `l` and demanding that any particle that finds another particle within a distance `l` is linked to it to form a group.
 A particle is linked directly to all other particles within a distance `l` (its friends) and indirectly to all particles that are linked to its friends (its friends-of-friends).
 This creates networks of linked particles which are called groups.
 The size (or length) of a group is the number of particles in that group.
 If a particle does not find any other particle within l then it forms its own group of size 1.
 For a given distribution of particles the resulting list of groups is unique and unambiguously defined._

-qwd
+FOF therefore used to identify dark matter haloes in the simulation, and as such, the FOF table contains halo properties such as `Group_R_Crit200` (the 'virial' radius, which bounds an overdensity equal to 200x the critical density of the universe) and `Group_M_Crit200` (the total mass within this radius).

+#### SUBFIND

+As we know, dark matter haloes are anything but simple structures, and contain extensive substructure.
+A halo similar to that of our Milky Way will host a galaxy at its centre, a small number of _subhaloes_ hosting luminous 'satellite' galaxies, and many dark _subhaloes_.
+In a far more massive halo, such as that of a galaxy cluster, there will be a "brightest-cluster-galaxy" (BCG) at the centre, many luminous satellite galaxies, and countless more dark subhaloes.
+All this substructure is identified in the simulations using the **SUBFIND** algorithm.